theophoric/near-auth-as/README.md

 ## Submission for NEAR 🌈 Hackathon by [@theophoric](https://github.com/theophoric)

-*~NOTE TO REVIEWERS~*
+*NOTE TO REVIEWERS*

 This readme has been updated but the code has not been modified.
 The commit immediately prior to the end of the hackathon can be found [here](https://github.com/theophoric/near-auth-as/tree/06b5a5aed7770413b332d275be26dcbe9bff4227).

-As of 10/6 I am still updating this readme and intend to have a video walkthrough / demo uploaded by EOD.
+As of 10/8 I am still updating this readme and intend to have a video walkthrough / demo uploaded by EOD.

 ---